lwiest/Atari6502Assembler/readme.md

 **\<label\>** 	- A label starts with a letter `A`..`Z` or `a`..`z`, an at-sign (`@`), a question mark (`?`), or a colon (`:`).
 The remaining characters may be letters `A`..`Z` or `a`..`z`, digits `0`..`9`, an at-sign (`@`), a question mark (`?`), a colon (`:`), or a period (`.`).

-When a label starts with a question mark or a colon, then it is not included in the symbol table that is printed at the end of the assembly output listing.
+When a label starts with a question mark (`?`) or a colon (`:`), then it is not included in the symbol table that is printed at the end of the assembly output listing.

 Labels are case-insensitive, for example, label `START` is the same as label `start`.